Uveitis/Inflammatory Disease Research;

 For some types of uveitis, if one member of a family is affected, then other members of the family are more likely to have uveitis too.
 There is no evidence to suggest that bad genes cause uveitis, but rather that some genes increase the chances that a person will develop uveitis.
 One gene, called HLA-B27, is known to increase a person's risk of getting uveitis as well as some forms of arthritis and spondylitis.
 Preliminary studies indicate that there are other genes that also increase a person's chances of getting uveitis.While the genetic risk for disease associated with HLA-B27 is high, we know that several other genes also contribute to a predisposition to uveitis.

 Researchers at the Casey Eye Institute have embarked on a projects to identify the other genes that increase the risk of getting uveitis.
 Family histories and blood for DNA analysis are being collected from uveitis patients throughout the United States, Canada, and Europe.

 If your family has two or more individuals who you suffer from uveitis or iritis, then we invite you to participate in this study.
 Family histories, medical records and blood for DNA analysis are being collected from uveitis patients throughout the United States, Canada, and Europe.
 We especially need families with siblings (i.e., brothers and sisters) who have this disease.
 You will not personally benefit from participating in this study.
 However, by participating as a subject, you may contribute new information that we believe will benefit patients in the future.
 If you wish to participate or have questions about the study, please contact the study coordinator (503-494-3689 or toll-free in the U.S. at 866-338-6789) or send e-mail to email@example.com.
-You may also download a flyer about our genetics of uveitis research.

 The Casey Eye Institute is a leader in genetic research on eye diseases that include age-related macular degeneration and glaucoma in addition to uveitis.